 For those with no background in programming and/or little to no knowledge of windows internals.

-You will spend the first day participating in lectures and labs covering the safe handling of malware, basic static and dynamic analysis, the basics of x86 assembly, and Windows Internals.
+You will spend the first day participating in instructor directed lectures and labs covering the safe handling of malware, basic static and dynamic analysis, the basics of x86 assembly, and Windows Internals.
 The second day you will be turned loose to reinforce and build upon what you learned by completing self-paced lessons, labs, and puzzles.
 These lessons will include topics such as writing malware signatures, identifying malware behavior, using a debugger, and analyzing malicious documents.

 For those who have some foundational knowledge of programming and windows internals.